-The Model buttons control the type of amp that's being used.
-The other controls are different for each amp model.
+Three amp types are available:

-The Combo US model features Volume, Treble, Mid and Bass knobs and a Bright switch.
-The Bright switch has no effect if the Volume knob is all the way up.

-The Combo UK model features two channels.
+- The Combo US model features Volume, Treble, Mid and Bass knobs and a Bright switch.
+The Bright switch has no effect if the Volume knob is all the way up. - The Combo UK model features two channels.
 The Brilliant channel features Volume, Treble, Bass and Cut.
-The Cut knob attenuates high frequencies.

-The Normal channels features Volume, Bass and Cut knobs.
-The Bass knob cuts a certain amount of bass, closely emulating the the bass response of various versions of this particular amp.

-The Stack model features Volume, Treble, Mid and Bass knobs.
-In addition there are Bottom, Hot and Gain buttons.
-These buttons change certain components of the amp, and hence change the sound.
-All variations correspond to versions of the hardware amp being modeled.
+The Cut knob attenuates high frequencies right before the power tubes.
+The Normal channel features Volume, Bass and Cut knobs.
+The Bass knob mixes the true normal channel (Bass all the way up) with the brilliant channel of older versions of this amp (Bass all the way down). - The Stack model features Volume, Treble, Mid and Bass knobs.
+In addition there's a Channel Mix knob, which emulates the effect of using the amp's normal and lead channels simultaneously using a jumper cable.